daveadams/rapture/README.md

 Rapture assumes the use of `AWS_*` environment variables for determining the root identity.

 Rapture does _not_ manage your secrets for you.
 I recommend [Vaulted](https://github.com/miquella/vaulted) for managing storing AWS access keys (and other secrets) securely in an easily manageable format and for loading them into your environment.

+## License

+This software is public domain.
+No rights are reserved.
+See LICENSE for more information.